 Enterprise data anomaly detection works with three different settings:

-- Contextual outliers: Anomalies deviating substantially from the other data points in the same context.
-Note that an anomaly in one dataset may not be an anomaly in another dataset.
 Seasonal fluctuations in power consumption, for example, are not contextual anomalies.
 On the other hand, a sudden demand for umbrellas outside its peak demand season is a contextual anomaly for an eCommerce company.
 It can indicate a fashion trend or a pricing glitch.

-- Collective outliers: A subset of data points that is an outlier to the entire dataset.
+A subset of data points that is an outlier to the entire dataset.
 The data points in this subset are neither point anomalies nor contextual outliers.
 Consider a situation where the stock price of a company remains the same for an extended period.
 As stock prices typically fluctuate at all times for most companies, this case is a collective outlier.

 A well-constructed model representing the normal behavior sets the context to identify outliers.
 Modern systems use predictive ML algorithms for accurately forecasting patterns and detecting anomalies.